 Linh is originally from Vietnam, a beautiful country in South East Asia, but she has been living in the US for so long that she oftentimes feels like Midwest is actually her home.
 She started working at K-State in January 2014.
 She enjoys teaching ESL, doing DIY projects, watching TV series, shopping on the weekends and traveling with her husband.

-Coordinator of the International Technology Commons and the Testing and Tutoring Center
+Instructor and Coordinator of the International Technology Commons and the Tutoring Center